Trevski93/Navigation/README.md

 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip) <br>

 ## Training the Agent
-In order to train the agent, follow the instructions and the run the code in the cells sequentially of the Navigation.ipynb file.
+In order to train the agent, follow the instructions in the Navigation.ipynb file  and the run the code in the cells sequentially.